 - 10.9 The Administrator will assign the Claim for a Track 2, Box 2 selection to a Manager/Expert within ten (10) days of confirmation that no cross-examinations will be conducted or upon receipt of the parties' Addendums (if any) (pursuant to 10.21(e)-(g)), whichever is later.
 The Administrator will also provide the assigned Manager/Expert with access to the Claimant's Database and all materials filed by the parties pursuant to 10.21.
-A Claimant that has selected both Boxes 2 and 3 will be assigned one Manager/Expert to assess the Claim pursuant to 10.15. - 10.10 To assess a Claimant's SMI eligibility, a Manager/Expert will assess two SMI criteria: - a. whether there is an Axis 1 (excluding substance use disorders) or Borderline Personality Disorder diagnosis by a Medical Doctor prior to or during a placement in administrative segregation; - b. and if the answer to (a) is yes whether there is evidence of suffering from a Claimant's Axis 1 Disorder, or Borderline Personality Disorder in a manner described in Appendix A of the Brazeau/Gallone SMI class definition (i.e., evidence of Rx [medical prescription] and/or Tx [treatment] and/or self-injurious behaviours and/or transfer to immediate care of tertiary mental health level of care units).11 - 10.11 When a Manager/Expert finds a Claimant satisfies both SMI criteria(pursuant to 10.10), the Manager/Expert's report will also include the approximate date when both SMI criteria are first satisfied. - 10.12 The Administrator shall calculate the Track 2, Box 2 quantum of damages pursuant to10.4 [Box 2] as part of calculating the "final Track 2 quantum". - 10.13 A Track 2, Box 2 "qualifying day" in administrative segregation is a day on or after July 20, 2009, that is also after the date the two SMI criteria (pursuant to 10.10) are satisfied.
-For each qualifying day spent in administrative segregation, a Claimant is entitled to forty-five dollars (\$45) per qualifying day and two-hundred and fifty dollars (\$250) per unique qualifying placement in administrative segregation ("qualifying placement" is a placement of any length with at least one qualifying day).
-Any Claimant with at least one qualifying day is also entitled to a single lump sum of two-thousand five-hundred dollars (\$2,500).
-A Box 2 damages award is capped at ten-thousand dollars (\$10,000).
+A Claimant that has selected both Boxes 2 and 3 will be assigned one Manager/Expert to assess the Claim pursuant to 10.15. - 10.10 To assess a Claimant's SMI eligibility, a Manager/Expert will assess two SMI criteria: - a. whether there is an Axis 1 (excluding substance use disorders) or Borderline Personality Disorder diagnosis by a Medical Doctor prior to or during a placement in administrative segregation; - b. and if the answer to (a) is yes whether there is evidence of suffering from a Claimant's Axis 1 Disorder, or Borderline Personality Disorder in a manner described in Appendix A of the Brazeau/Gallone SMI class definition (i.e., evidence of Rx [medical prescription] and/or Tx [treatment] and/or self-injurious behaviours and/or transfer to immediate care of tertiary mental health level of care units).11 - 10.10.1 The presence of a diagnosis made prior or during a placement in administrative segregation is to be proven by the Claimant on the "balance of probabilities".
+In other words, all formulations of a diagnosis that lead the Manager Expert to conclude that it is more likely than not that the Claimant was diagnosed with an Axis I (excluding substance use disorders) or Borderline Personality Disorder by a Medical Doctor prior to or during a placement in administrative segregation should be accepted.
+A copy of the original medical report containing the diagnosis is not required to conclude that it is more likely than not that the Claimant was diagnosed with an eligible diagnosis.

-11 See Annex 1 - Chart 2-Box 2.
+11 See Annex 1 - Chart 2-Box 2